 I have mentioned in other articles about maybe taking a look in their bathroom, and afterwards just saying to them that it looks a little dangerous, or how do they feel in their shower, or their bathtub.

-You have to see how they respond, and if they say they are having troubles, then you can expand and suggest to help them with buying some safety items to make them feel less anxious.
+You have to see how they respond, and if they say they are having troubles, then you can expand and suggest helping them with buying some safety items to make them feel less anxious.

-Maybe they are doing their laundry in the basement and it is getting too difficult for them to get down the stairs – or you just don’t like them going down there.
+Perhaps they are doing their laundry in the basement, and it is getting too difficult for them to get down the stairs – or you just don’t like them going down there.